citp/privacy-policy-historical/m/mo/mon/moneysavingexpert.com.md

 **2.4 When you interact with our personalised tools**

-In order for you to interact with our personalised tools, including Cheap Energy Club, Eligibility tools and any other personalised tools including clubs that we may launch from time to time (“MSE Personalised Tools”) we need to collect certain personal information from you.
+In order for you to interact with our personalised tools, including Cheap Energy Club, Credit Club, Eligibility tools and any other personalised tools including clubs that we may launch from time to time ("MSE Personalised Tools") we need to collect certain personal information from you.
 We may use or share your details with our third party partners: (i) for the purpose of enabling your interaction with MSE Personalised Tools (eg, getting your credit information to enable us to give you an eligibility score); and (ii) in accordance with clause 2.5 below.
 Under no circumstances will those third parties be permitted to use your details for their own marketing purposes.

 **2.4.1 Cheap Energy Club**